Georgia election racketeering prosecution: Proffer video leak

-Pretrial motions
+Pretrial proceedings

 On the morning of August 24, 2023, before Trump's planned surrender, paperwork was filed to have Steven Sadow take over from Drew Findling as Trump's lead counsel.

 On October 10, Willis argued that Chesebro's five memos should not be protected by attorney-client privilege (as his attorneys had requested) since they did not contain advice about litigation but rather a political strategy for interrupting the transfer of power to Biden.

 Floyd tagged Secretary of State Brad Raffensperger and former Fulton County poll worker Ruby Freeman on social media and spoke on podcasts, apparently violating his bond agreement.
 On November 15, Willis asked Judge McAfee to revoke Floyd's bond and send him back to jail.
 A week later, McAfee decided not to revoke the bond, although he agreed that Floyd had violated it.
 Instead, he asked the prosecution and defense to agree on how to revise the bond terms to more clearly address how to protect public safety.

 A pretrial hearing was held on December 1.
 Judge McAfee had previously set this as the deadline for any pre-trial motions by the co-defendants (Chesebro and Powell excluded).